cabforum/cabforum.org/content/posts/2024/2024-10-f2f63-seattle/forum/index.md

 Version 3.3 released today with reference to the Network Security Audit Statements
 Matthias is working on  Key Generation Attestation Template.
 Templates are available at [https://acab-c/downloads](https://acab-c/downloads)
-CCADB team has published [https://www.ccadb.org/Auditors](https://www.ccadb.org/Auditors) and has recommended that audits identify all relevant SHA256 thunbprints based on CSV file at ccadb.org/resources.
+CCADB team has published [https://www.ccadb.org/Auditors](https://www.ccadb.org/Auditors) and has recommended that audits identify all relevant SHA256 thumbprints based on CSV file at ccadb.org/resources.
 Once you filter the CA owner and the applicable policy you have a list of what needs to be covered in the audit.

 **European eIDAS2 Revision**
 There are potentially 450 million wallet users - Wallet solutions will be available by November 2026\.
 All components of wallet will be subject to conformity assessment.

 **Questions and Answers**
-Dimitris noted that digital wallets will facilitate identity verifications required by the Forum's Baseline Requirements.
+Dimitris noted that EU Digital Identity Wallets will provide strong identity proofing, facilitating identity verifications required by all Baseline Requirements (TLS, S/MIME, Code Signing).

 Clint noted that there is not an explicit incorporation of the Network and Certificate System Security Requirements (NCSSRs) in ETSI criteria.
 Inigo said that they are already included in ETSI requirements.
 Dimitris said they are included because 411 part 1 and part 2 list the Baseline Requirements.